tiskw/random-fourier-features/examples/rff_svc_for_mnist/README.md

 ### Docker image (alternative)

-If you does not like to pollute your development environment, it is good idea to run everything inside Docker.
+If you don't like to pollute your development environment, it is a good idea to run everything inside Docker.
-Scripts in this directory are execultable on [this docker image](https://hub.docker.com/repository/docker/tiskw/tensorflow).
+Scripts in this directory are executable on [this docker image](https://hub.docker.com/repository/docker/tiskw/tensorflow).

 ```console
 $ docker pull tiskw/tensorflow:2020-01-18    # Download docker image from DockerHub